atlassubbed/atlas-query-stream/README.md

 ## performance

-For a 25MB file, atlas-query-stream queries outspeed cheerio anywhere from 100-10000x (depending on the situation), in adition to using 100x less memory.
+For a 25MB file, atlas-query-stream queries outspeed cheerio anywhere from 100-10000x (depending on the situation), in addition to using 100x less memory.
 [This article goes into more detail on the methods used.](./docs/perf.md)

 ## introduction